 Like all software, VPNs (Virtual Private Networks) are frequently targeted by hackers.
-And while industry leaders have made their protection nearly impossible to crack, some smaller VPN providers have vulnerabilities that lead to millions of user records being exposed every year
+And while industry leaders have made their protection nearly impossible to crack, some smaller VPN providers have vulnerabilities that lead to millions of user data records being exposed every year.

-If you don’t want to be on the list of people who got their data breached, follow along and learn all about VPN vulnerabilities and how to choose a secure VPN provider.
+If you want to avoid being on the list of people who got their data leaked, follow along and learn about VPN vulnerabilities and how to choose a secure VPN provider.

 How can a VPN be hacked?